NSF adds new opportunities in EPSCoR funding

 U.S. National Science Foundation funding available to its EPSCoR jurisdictions has risen in recent years.
 EPSCoR support aims to increase geographic diversity in Science, Technology, Engineering and Math (the “STEM” fields).
 New funding models from NSF change the way that EPSCoR’s scientific research and engagement are structured.

-• E-RISE (EPSCoR Research Incubators for STEM Excellence Research Infrastructure Improvement [RII]) is described in NSF 23-588.
+• E-RISE (EPSCoR Research Incubators for STEM Excellence Research Infrastructure Improvement [RII]) is described HERE.
 The E-RISE program will support research teams (maximum of $7 million for 4 years, plus renewal at a maximum of $4.5 million for 3 years) for a per-project total of $11.5M over 7 years.

-• E-CORE (NSF-23-587) supports research and outreach administration via project funding with a maximum amount of $2 million per year for 4 years, and renewable for another 4 years, for a total of $16 million possible per project over 8 years.
+• E-CORE (described HERE) supports research and outreach administration via project funding with a maximum amount of $2 million per year for 4 years, and renewable for another 4 years, for a total of $16 million possible per project over 8 years.

 Prior longstanding NSF EPSCoR “Track-1” programs—most recently supporting Nebraska’s EQUATE, Emergent Quantum Materials and Technologies, for five years and $20 million in funding—are ending.
 The Track-1 structure is replaced by the NSF EPSCoR E-CORE and E-RISE programs.
 (Nebraska’s Track-1 project, EQUATE, ends May 31, 2026.)